tumx1337/ZAC/README.md

 1. Drag and drop this resource to your resources folder
 2. Open your server.cfg and add "Start z_ac"
 3. Everything is done!
-Enjoy:).
+Enjoy:)!